 About Pencil-Pleat Curtains

 Pencil-pleat curtains feature folds gathered closely together to resemble a row of pencils laid side by side.
-They are created by pulling the cords on the heading tape and winding them around a cord tidily to keep the pleats in place.
+They are created by pulling the cords on the heading tape and twisting them, and then tying them off tidily to keep the pleats in place.
 Pencil-pleat curtains can be used on curtain rods or tracks, and the widths of the pencil pleats can be altered slightly by drawing on three cords at the back of the heading tape.

 There are Australian Standards for draw cords on all curtain and blind products that have strings, cords, or chains.
-Please read the instructions in the pack carefully.
+You must make sure that the cords are tied off and not hanging down with a loop so that no child can get there head caught in the loop.

 Buying the Correct Size